-This study presents an analysis that estimates the effect of dental status on social participation while taking the time-varying nature of variables into account.
-We used LMTPs to dynamically change the level of exposure (number of remaining natural teeth) in order to investigate its effect on social participation in community-dwelling older adults in Japan within 6 years of follow-up.
+This study presents an analysis that estimates the effect of number of remaining teeth on social participation among older adults while taking the time-varying nature of variables into account.
+We used LMTP to dynamically shift the level of exposure (number of remaining natural teeth) as a deterministic function of the observed level of the exposure in order to investigate its effect on social participation among functionally independent older adults in Japan during 6 years of follow-up.
 A higher number of teeth would, presumably, have a positive impact on social participation.
-Hence, we hypothesized that as the number of teeth increases, social participation improves, and as the number of teeth decreases, social participation declines among older adults. `r '\n'`
+Hence, we hypothesised that as the number of teeth increases, social participation improves, and as the number of teeth decreases, social participation declines among older adults. `r '\n'`

 ## Methods